BangHonor/SimGC/README.md

 # Simple Graph Condensation
 Official codebase for paper Simple Graph Condensation.
 This codebase is based on the open-source Pytorch Geometric framework.
+The paper is here: https://arxiv.org/pdf/2403.14951 .

 ## Overview